 Use your bio on your Pinterest page to help others find you in the Pinterest search engine.

 2. Use words in your bio that are categories on Pinterest (ex.
 Design, DIY and Crafts, Hair and Beauty, Photography, Women’s Fashion etc.).

 Create Targeted Boards

-On Pinterest you want to pin others content as well as you own.
+On Pinterest, you want to pin others content as well as your own.